reach2arunprakash/Data-Structures/README.md

 - The simple answer to this question is that it depends on the size and shape of the tree.
   - For wide, shallow trees use Breadth First Search
   - For deep, narrow trees use Depth First Search
+  - Depth-First Searches use a stack as the nodes are processed, backtracking is provided with DFS
+  - Breadth-First Searches use a queue, not a stack, to keep track of what nodes are processed, backtracking is not provided with BFS

 ####Nuances:
   - Because BFS uses queues to store information about the nodes and its children, it could use more memory than is available on your computer.
 (But you probably won't have to worry about this.)